 You can view and print your Real Estate Tax bill online at www.co.columbia.wi.us.
 Enter your information in any one of the criteria boxes.
-It is best to only enter in one area and click on the correct drop-down line when it appears.
+It is best to only enter information in one area and click on the correct drop-down option when it appears.
 Being too specific can cause problems.

-1st installment or payment in full is due by January 31, 2021, payable to Town of Dekorra.
+1st installment or payment in full is due by January 31st, payable to the Town of Dekorra.

-- Mail: Town of Dekorra Treasurer, W8495 County Road J&V, Poynette, WI 53955 (preferred method – postmark date is accepted as the date of payment.
+- Mail: Town of Dekorra Treasurer, W8225 County Road JV, Poynette, WI 53955 (preferred method – postmark date is accepted as the date of payment.
 Return appropriate stub from tax bill).
-Include self-addressed stamped envelope if you would like a receipt.
+Include a self-addressed stamped envelope if you would like a receipt.